-The practice had systems and processes for learning, quality assurance, continuous improvement and innovation.
+The practice had systems and processes for learning, quality assurance and continuous improvement.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
 Staff kept records of the results of these audits and the resulting action plans and improvements.
-We highlighted that the practice could increase the number of radiographs audited to provide a more representative sample size.
+However, the practice should ensure actions from risk assessments are clearly documented, have the completion of actions due and the person responsible.